Erectile dysfunction: what you need to know

 Fortunately, there are several treatment options available for erectile dysfunction, depending on the underlying cause and individual circumstances:

-2. Medications: oral medications such as Viagra (sildenafil), Cialis (tadalafil), and Levitra (vardenafil) are commonly prescribed to treat ED by enhancing blood flow to the penis.
+- Medications: oral medications such as Viagra (sildenafil), Cialis (tadalafil), and Levitra (vardenafil) are commonly prescribed to treat ED by enhancing blood flow to the penis.
 Notably, tadalafil can be taken daily at a lower dose, allowing for more spontaneous activity and providing greater flexibility and convenience.
-This represents a significant advancement in ED treatment
+This represents a significant advancement in ED treatment.
+Avanafil, a newer PDE-5 inhibitor, may work faster for some men, while topical alprostadil cream can be an option when tablets are unsuitable.
+Before starting treatment a consultation with a medical professional should be undertaken.

-3. Therapies: psychological counselling, couples therapy, and sex therapy can help address underlying psychological factors contributing to erectile dysfunction
+- Therapies: psychological counselling, couples therapy, and sex therapy can help address underlying psychological factors contributing to erectile dysfunction.
+For partners, attending a therapy session together can demystify ED and distribute responsibility more fairly, reducing the pressure on the man.

-4. Medical interventions: in some cases, medical interventions such as penile implants, vacuum erection devices, or injections may be recommended for men who do not respond to other treatments³
+- Medical interventions: in some cases, medical interventions such as penile implants, vacuum erection devices, or injections may be recommended for men who do not respond to other treatments.
+Vacuum devices can also be used alongside tablets for stronger rigidity, and modern slim-line models are quieter and easier to use than older pumps.

 The importance of testing